MileHacker Logo

 Emergency Services: Dial TRIPLE nine

-For immediate, life-threatening emergencies (Police, Ambulance, The fire department), ring 999.
+For immediate, life-threatening emergencies (Police, Ambulance, The emergency fire services), ring 999.
 This call is free from any phone.

 For non-life-threatening medical advice, dial 111 (NHS non-emergency helpline).
 NHS hospitals provide emergency treatment free of charge to allone.
 For non-emergency care, non-residents may incur charges.